Environmental anxiety doesn’t usually feel dramatic.

 But your influence feels small.

-That tension — between moral investment and limited control — is what creates psychological friction.
+That tension — between moral investment and limited control — creates ongoing psychological friction.

-When that friction isn’t understood, it gets interpreted as personal failure.
+When that friction isn’t understood, it often gets interpreted as personal failure.

 It isn’t.